u199327/image-captioning/README.md

 ```bash
 mkdir data
 ```
-- Install the dependecies running poetry install in the project root directory
+- Install the dependecies running poetry install in the project root directory.
+This might take a few minutes.
 ```bash
 poetry install
 ```